solarwinds/solarwinds-bindings-node/.github/README.md

 Test are run using [Mocha](https://github.com/mochajs/mocha).

-1. Run `npm test` to run the test suite against the staging server (`collector-stg.appoptics.com`).
+1. Run `npm test` to run the test suite against the collector specified in the `.env` file (`APPOPTICS_COLLECTOR`).

-Note: the initial default initialization test will always run against production (`collector.appoptics.com`).
+Note: the initial default initialization test will always run against production collector using `AO_TEST_PROD_SERVICE_KEY` from the .env file.

 The `test` script in `package.json` runs `test.sh` which then manages how mocha runs each test file.
 To run individual tests use `npx mocha`.
-For example: `npx mocha test/config.test.js` wil run the config tests.
+For example: `npx mocha test/config.test.js` will run the config tests.

-To run tests in other configurations use `. env.sh prod` or back to default `. env.sh stg`.

 ## Building